movermeyer/posthaste/README.md

       -r {DFW,ORD,LON}, --region {DFW,ORD,LON}
                             Region where the specified container exists.
 Default DFW
+      --internal            Use the internalURL (ServiceNet) for communication and operations
       -t THREADS, --threads THREADS
                             Number of concurrent threads used for deletion.
                             Default 10